Can We Go Beyond Visual Features? Neural Tissue Relation Modeling for Relational Graph Analysis in Non-Melanoma Skin Histology: Experiments and Results

 \subsection{Qualitative and Quantitative Evaluations}

 Fig.~\ref{fig:qual_comp} displays qualitative results across representative patches of BCC, SCC, and IEC.
-Our method demonstrates superior boundary adherence and suppression of false positives, particularly for background (BKG) and keratin (KER) regions.
-In BCC, baseline (\cite{attunet,deeplabv3}) and SOTA (\cite{thomasBase}) methods frequently misclassify basal compartments as SCC (green) or BKG (black), whereas our prediction more precisely preserves the epithelial-basal interface with reduced false activations.
-For SCC and IEC, our model shows significantly better class differentiation between adjacent structures like INF, RET, and FOL, with visibly cleaner delineations.
+Looking at the BCC rows, baseline methods such as UNet$_{att}$~\cite{attunet} and DeepLabV3+~\cite{deeplabv3} frequently misclassify basal compartments as SCC (green) or background (black), fragmenting regions that should be spatially coherent.
+UNet$_{ResNet}$~\cite{thomasBase} handles gross structure reasonably well but loses precision near the epithelial-basal interface, producing ragged boundaries where our method maintains clean delineation.
+For IEC, the contrast is most visible in how competing methods struggle to separate the large epithelial mass from surrounding reticular dermis, often bleeding into adjacent classes, whereas our predictions hold a consistent boundary throughout.
+In SCC, where inflammation (INF), reticular dermis (RET), and follicular (FOL) structures sit in close proximity, baseline methods produce scattered misclassifications across the region, while our model preserves the spatial ordering of these tissue layers more faithfully.

-Tab.~\ref{tab:quant_results} shows that our model achieves the highest mean IoU (0.7288) and Dice score (0.8163), outperforming all existing baselines.
-Although MiT~\cite{imran2024transformer} attains higher accuracy (0.8310), its lower mean IoU (0.653) shows a bias toward dominant classes, as accuracy favors abundant background pixels while mean IoU penalizes poor segmentation of minority tissue regions.
-In contrast, our model strikes a better balance between segmentation precision and structure preservation across classes.
-UNet$_{ResNet}$~\cite{thomasBase} follows closely but falls short on spatial consistency, as also observed in Fig.~\ref{fig:qual_comp}.
-DeepLabV3+~\cite{deeplabv3} underperforms significantly, likely due to its reliance on atrous spatial pyramid pooling, which struggles to capture subtle boundaries and irregular region shapes prevalent in histopathology.
-Unlike natural scenes, where semantic classes are typically large and well-separated, tissue structures exhibit fragmented, dense arrangements that benefit from spatially adaptive reasoning rather than fixed dilation-based context aggregation.
+Tab.~\ref{tab:quant_results} shows that our model achieves the highest mean IoU (0.7288) and Dice score (0.8163) across all evaluated methods.
+Although MiT~\cite{imran2024transformer} attains the highest accuracy (0.8310), its considerably lower mean IoU (0.653) reveals a bias toward dominant classes --- accuracy is heavily influenced by background pixels, which are abundant, while mean IoU equally penalizes poor segmentation of minority tissue regions regardless of their frequency.
+This distinction matters in histopathology, where clinically significant structures like BCC nests or keratin deposits occupy a small spatial footprint but carry diagnostic weight.
+Our model maintains a better balance between these two objectives, performing well on both majority and minority classes.
+UNet$_{ResNet}$~\cite{thomasBase} is the closest competitor but trails in both IoU and Dice, consistent with the boundary inconsistencies visible in Fig.~\ref{fig:qual_comp}.
+DeepLabV3+~\cite{deeplabv3} underperforms considerably across all metrics, which is unsurprising given that its atrous spatial pyramid pooling is designed for natural image semantics, where object boundaries are coarser and classes are more spatially separated.
+Histopathological tissue structures are fragmented and densely packed, and fixed dilation-based context aggregation is a poor fit for this setting compared to the spatially adaptive relational reasoning our model performs.